Frequently Asked Questions

 Make sure you budget for these types of expenses

 Variable.
 At your personal discretion.

-This is only for non-educator guests traveling with an educator on a GEEO trip.
+$100 USD (Suggested donation).
+This is only for non-educator participants.
 Educators and retired educators should not make this donation.

 Most optional activities are booked and paid for locally in the local currency.
 You do not have to decide in advance for which activities you would like to sign up.
 The prices listed are based on the latest information we have received from our participants and G Adventures.
 They are not guaranteed to be accurate.
 Please feel free to use them as a guide for budgeting your trip.
 The prices below are in New Zealand Dollars (NZD).